PureStorage-OpenConnect/cl-jenkins/README.md

 ## Possible Caveats

-* This library has been tested with with Jenkins 1.x (specifically a few versions around 1.6xx.x).
+* As mentioned in the intro, this library has been tested with with Jenkins 1.x (specifically a few versions around 1.6xx.x).
 It's quite possible that you'll need to make some edits for it to work with e.g. Jenkins 2.x
 * Some of the functionality in the library relies on certain plugins being installed.
 Notably, some of the API for dealing with labels expects the Node and Label parameter plugin, though it should mostly